-The arts programs are housed in the following buildings: Art Building; Dixie Gammage Hall; Physical Education Building East; Gammage Center for the Performing Arts; Matthews Center; Matthews Hall; the J. Russell and Bonita Nelson Fine Arts Center. which includes the University Art Museum: the 496-seat Paul V. Galvin Playhouse: six theatre studios: a 7.000square-foot Experimental Dance Lab; and a video lab.
+The arts programs are housed in the following buildings: Art Building; Dixie Gammage Hall; Physical Education Building East; Gammage Center for the Performing Arts; Matthews Center; Matthews Hall; the J. Russell and Bonita Nelson Fine Arts Center, which includes the University Art Museum; the 496-seat Paul V. Galvin Playhouse; six theatre studios; a 7,000-square-foot Experimental Dance Lab; and a video lab.
 The Music Building and expansion wing house four performance halls ranging in size from the 125-seat Recital Hall to the 500-seat Music Theatre and the 350-seat Katzin Concert Hall, which is used primarily for solo and chamber music recitals.
 The Katzin Concert Hall contains a nine-foot Hamburg Concert Steinway piano.
-The new 175-seat Organ Hall was designed to house the Paul Fritts Tracker Organ, an instrument reflecting the aesthetics and style of North Germany organ building in the 17th century.
-The Theatre Department also stages student series in the renovated Lyceum Theatre.
+The new 175seat Organ Hall was designed to house the Paul Fritts Tracker Organ, an instrument reflecting the aesthetics and style of North German organ building in the 17th century.
+The Theatre Department also stages productions in the renovated Lyceum Theatre and Prism Theatre.
 Many of these facilities are equipped with studios and laboratories, where needed.

 The University Art Museum's collections are housed in a large complex of galleries and art study rooms in two locations: the Nelson Fine Arts Center and the second floor of the Matthews Center.
 The Oliver B. James Collection of American Art ranges from the early 18th century to the contemporary and includes major works by Stuart, Ryder, Homer, and the Ash Can School painters.
-Master works by great printmakers such as Durer, Rembrandt, Whistler, and Hogarth are often featured in special exhibitions selected from the university's extensive print collection.
+Master works by great print-makers such as Durer, Rembrandt, Whistler, and Hogarth are often featured in special exhibitions selected from the university's extensive print collection.

 The gallery devoted to Latin American art features folk art as well as paintings by celebrated 20th-century artists Rivera, Siquerios, and Tamayo.
 The museum also displays many fine examples of 19th- and 20th-century crafts, paintings, and sculpture.
 The contemporary art holdings include works by Vernon Fisher, Leon Golub, Sue Coe, Luis Jimenez, and Robert Colescott.
 Exhibitions curated by the museum emphasize contemporary art and new media, crafts, and Mexican art.

 All units have developed computer facilities for graduate student training.
-Also refer to the description of computing facilities and services on pages 31-32.
+Also refer to "Computing Facilities and Services," page 32.

 Advising is handled as a decentralized activity within the college.
-To offer personalized attention, each academic unit establishes its own graduate advisement procedures.
+To offer personalized attention, each academic unit establishes its own graduate advising procedures.
 Students are encouraged to make appointments through the central office of their major discipline.